git-laakso/Node.js-RaspberryPI-temperature-readings/README.md

 # RaspberryPI-temperature-readings
 Creating Express server that reads DHT-11 sensor and Raspberrys own CPU temperature sensor.
 Uploading data to database using Mongoose.
+Using Cron Job to schedule a task.

 ## This project isn't finished yet and this was my summer project.